 Mobile Mirrors Desktop

-Your mobile site shouldn’t be drastically different from your desktop version.
+shouldn't be drastically different from your desktop version.
 There should be major similarities that alert the user that they are on the same site as they change from device to device.
 Making sure that you have a seamless cross-over from one platform to the next is incredibly important for user-experience.

 Designing with a "mobile first" approach is often a good way to tackle website design because it's a "minimized" version of your desktop site-so while it won't capture everything you would on your desktop version, it has all the essentials that you need.